tenJirka/reGenda/README.md

 ## Configuration

-Server that reGegenda communicates with can't be set up from UI, so you **have to** edit config files before using it.
+Server that reGegenda communicates with can't be set up from UI, so you **have to** edit config file before using it.

 This should be necessary to do only once.

-Default location of example config is `/opt/etc/reGenda/config.yml.example`, copy that file and edit it to match your server credentials. reGenda expect your config file at `/opt/etc/reGenda/config.yml`
+Default location of example config file is `/opt/etc/reGenda/config.yml.example`, copy that file and edit it to match your server credentials. reGenda expect your config file at `/opt/etc/reGenda/config.yml`

 You can do this by these commands: